Amaterasu10/Amaterasu10/README.md

 - 👋 Hi, I’m Hinrich
 - 💻 I’m interested in web development and the techonologies that surrounds it.
-- 🌱 I’m currently learning advanced javascript and React.
+- 🌱 I’m currently learning advanced React.js and Typscript.
 - 🧱 I am currently building my own portfolio website using Vite-React and Tailwind CSS.
 - 🥊 I am also practicing by recreating my old project in Vite-React-typscript.
 <!-- - ⚒  I am currently building my own portfolio website using react. -->